seb-h-k/awesome-dev/Readme.md

 [InfoQ](https://www.infoq.com)

 InfoQ is a global news publisher with a strong emphasis on cutting edge issues and high quality content.
 All the content is written, edited and selected by practitioners and engineers from around the globe.
-The site is driven by C4Media, the companty that also runs the QCon conferences.
+The site is driven by C4Media, the company that also runs the QCon conferences.

 [Hackernews](https://news.ycombinator.com)